Updates to submission guidelines

 The discussion should be an interpretation of the results and their significance with reference to work by other authors.
 The first paragraph should summarize and interpret the results in a simple manner.
 The second paragraph is a comparison with the literature, background and any useful comment.
 The third paragraph is dedicated to biases and limitations.
 The fourth paragraph is a short and straightforward conclusion.

 These should be as brief as possible.
-Any grant that requires acknowledgement should be mentioned.
+Any grant or license that requires acknowledgement should be mentioned.
 The names of funding organisations should be written in full – see also for details on the Disclosure paragraph.
 In particular, authors must acknowledge those companies who have supported the department(s) where the work was carried out or may have sponsored the study in any way.

 The list of references should only include published works that are cited in the text and that have been published.
 Personal communications and manuscripts that have not been accepted at the point of submission [and have no Digital Object Identifier (DOI) number] can be mentioned within the text in brackets (e.g. “Radiography of the hand” by Brown N, Smith A et al, submitted in August 2009, European Radiology”).